ioccc-src/winner/2018/ferguson/README.md

 **[Winning thoughts](#winning):** What it means to me to win as well as some dedications and thanks.
-Here too I include a link to a website which will be dedicated to this entry beyond what will be published on the IOCCC website
+Here too I include a link to a website which will be dedicated to this entry beyond what will be published on the IOCCC website.

 [FILES]: FILES
 [rpm.md]: rpm.md